ARTICLE

 This is the process that makes it real.

-What is Punch
+What is 'The Punch'.

 At the centre of every Brand Operating System is The Punch.
 Not a tagline.
 Not a mission statement.
 Not a value proposition.

-It isn't what the brand wants to say.
-It's what the brand can prove.
 The one specific, defensible territory that belongs to this brand alone — not because someone decided it should, but because the evidence points there and nowhere else.

 The result is a brand that looks finished but was never actually built.
 A shell with nothing inside it.